fieldtrip/website/development/project/opm_helmet_design.md

 {% include image src="/assets/img/tutorial/opm_helmet_design/individual8.png" width="600" %}

+{% include markup/blue %}
+#### Exercise
+Get a better understanding of the indexed representation of the segmentation by using another colormap and by explicitly specifying the "functional" colors that are plotted.
+Add the following to the configuration for **[ft_sourceplot](/reference/ft_sourceplot)**.
+See also **[ft_colormap](/reference/plotting/ft_colormap)**.

+    cfg.funcolormap = ft_colormap('flag', 4); % or prism, or Set1
+    cfg.funcolorlim = [0 4];)

+{% include markup/end %}

-From the segmented air gap and helmet, we construct surface meshes that describe the inside of the helmet (i.e. the outside of the air gap volume) and the outside of the helmet.
+From the binary images of the segmented air gap and helmet, we construct surface meshes that describe the inside of the helmet (i.e. the outside of the air gap) and the outside of the helmet.

     cfg = [];
     cfg.method = 'projectmesh';